siomarapantarotto/software-development-risk-management/README.md

   - **Impact**: VERY LOW / LOW / MEDIUM / HIGH / VERY HIGH

 ## Team member sick leave

+This risk occurs when a member of the development team falls ill and is unable to participate in the project until his or her recovery.

+This risk is aggravated when more than one team member is absent for the same reason at the same time.

+This risk can impact the work of other teams.

   - **Probability**: VERY LOW / LOW / MEDIUM / HIGH / VERY HIGH
   - **Impact**: VERY LOW / LOW / MEDIUM / HIGH / VERY HIGH